 You’ll always find a great meal in Cashiers.
 Settle on the brook-side porch at Cornucopia, where a pan of fresh cornbread starts your meal.
 Then enjoy one of its large burgers, hearty soups or popular Bloody Marys at Sunday brunch.
 Choose your favorite sauce and toppings for the New York-style crust Slab Town Pizza bakes in its brick oven.
 Or try a house specialty pizza (the Duke has sausage, pepperoni, bacon, ricotta, mozzarella and red sauce), sandwich, pasta or salad.

 Dinner at Canyon Kitchen isn’t complete without a stroll around the property, which is in the second-home community of Lonesome Valley, surrounded by forests and granite peaks.
 The spectacle continues inside the restaurant, where the 4-course prix fixe menu changes with the seasonal ingredients gathered from local farms.
 It’s open Wednesday through Sunday nights from May through October, when a fireplace warms the open dining room that’s inside a renovated barn.
-In Food & Wine’s recent list of “The Most Romantic Restaurant in Every State,” the publication selected Canyon Kitchen.
+In Food & Wine's list of “The Most Romantic Restaurant in Every State,” the publication selected Canyon Kitchen.

 Below the dam that creates Lake Glenville, popular with boaters and anglers, is 150-foot High Falls.
 It’s a three-quarter-mile hike (easy going down, but strenuous coming back up), with stone and wood steps helping you navigate the 650 feet of elevation change from the trailhead.
 A second trail provides access to the fall’s base, but portions of it are sporty.
 Water flow makes this waterfall moody.
 When the river runs low, it’s approachable.
 But it’s a powerful force to witness when the water is high or a day when the dam is open, supplying kayakers on the Tuckasegee River’s West Fork with whitewater.

 About 20 miles farther north on the Parkway is the Richland Balsam Trail.
-The uphill 1.5-mile loop climbs less than 400 feet as it winds through fragrant Fraser and Balsam fir trees.
+The uphill 1.5-mile loop climbs about 700 feet as it winds through fragrant Fraser and Balsam fir trees.